tre508/auto-stack/docs/triage/integrations/freqtrade_controller.md

 # Freqtrade-Controller Integration Guide

-**Note for AI Agent:** This guide explains how the FastAPI Controller (`controller_mcp` service) interacts with Freqtrade.
+**Note for AI Agent:** This guide explains how the FastAPI Controller (`controller_auto` service) interacts with Freqtrade.
 Use this document to understand how the Controller authenticates with Freqtrade, calls its API, and what configurations are necessary on both the Controller and Freqtrade side for this integration to function.

 ## Purpose
 <!-- source: docs/setup/04_Cross_Stack_Integration_Guide.md, docs/setup/05_Agent_Capabilities_and_Interaction.md -->
-This document details how the FastAPI Controller (`controller_mcp` service) integrates with and manages interactions with the Freqtrade API.
+This document details how the FastAPI Controller (`controller_auto` service) integrates with and manages interactions with the Freqtrade API.
 The Controller serves as a secure and potentially logic-augmented bridge, enabling other services within the `automation-stack` (such as `freq-chat` or n8n agent workflows) to access Freqtrade functionalities without needing to handle Freqtrade API specifics like authentication directly.

 ## Architecture
 <!-- source: docs/setup/04_Cross_Stack_Integration_Guide.md -->
 The FastAPI Controller is a Python application running as part of the `automation-stack`.
 Its key architectural roles in Freqtrade integration are:
-*   **Communication Bridge:** It communicates with the Freqtrade API (typically exposed at `http://freqtrade_devcontainer:8080/api/v1/...`) over the shared Docker network (e.g., `mcp-net`).
+*   **Communication Bridge:** It communicates with the Freqtrade API (typically exposed at `http://freqtrade_devcontainer:8080/api/v1/...`) over the shared Docker network (e.g., `auto-stack-net`).
 *   **Authentication Handler:** It manages the JWT (JSON Web Token) authentication required by the Freqtrade API, abstracting this complexity from its clients.
 *   **Custom API Endpoints:** It exposes its own set of API endpoints (e.g., `/api/v1/freqtrade/status`) that can trigger specific Freqtrade operations or data retrieval.